ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 -> don't know it that is the "correct" solution, but it "works for me"

 ![PCM5102A_resistors.jpg](images/PCM5102A_resistors.jpg)
-*Two 470 Ohm resistors soldered between the output pins and gound to lower the output impedance*
+*Two 470 Ohm resistors soldered between the output pins and ground to lower the output impedance*

 I've also tried to lower the resistor value down to 100 Ohm, but then the maximum achievable volume level is decreased significantly.
 It seems the PCM5102A cannot drive such a low resistance.
 The PCM5102 datasheet from TI lists: "Analog output / Load impedance: MIN 1 kOhm" so even my 470 Ohm resistor is already "a bit low".
 If I'm using a higher resistor (1 kOhm), the humming appears again.
 For comparison: My old CD player has a measured output resistance of 100 Ohm, my tuner has 4k5 Ohm.